redsofa/unsupervised-online-regression/docs/conda.md

 ## (3) - Environment Variables Inside Conda <env_name> Context  - (Do this once)

-- !!!
-IMPORTTANT !!!
-Make sure you are in the project's root
 - Copy/paste the content below in a terminal and hit enter to run them
 - This command only needs to be run once
 ~~~
 ROOT_DIR="$(pwd)" && \
 cd $CONDA_PREFIX && \